 The ACA Medical Loss Ratio (MLR) was a controversial rule.
 It was meant to provide consumer protections against overpriced health plans but at the same time involved the federal government dictating how businesses should handle their finances.
 MLRs require health insurers to spend at least 80% of premium revenue on claims or quality improvement expenses, rather than on administrative costs.
 If profits from premiums exceed 20%, insurers must rebate the excess to consumers (Commonwealth Foundation).
-For 2019, insurers are expected to issue approximately $1.3 billion in rebates.
-This is the highest rebate amount of any year since the ACA was implemented in 2010, since 2018 was the most profitable year for insurers.
+Because profitability has been increasing since 2018, insurers issued $1.4 billion in rebates in 2019, the highest rebate amount of any year since the ACA was implemented in 2010.

-Even though 2018 was technically profitable, insurers are warning that losses from the past decade of the ACA are unsustainable: In the fall of 2019, the Supreme Court will hear a $12 billion suit from insurers against the federal government regarding the so-called “risk corridor” program.
+Even though insurers have been generating more profits, they are warning that losses from the past decade of the ACA are unsustainable.
+In the fall of 2019, the Supreme Court will heard a $12 billion suit from insurers against the federal government regarding the so-called “risk corridor” program.
 The program was established to “help insurance companies cope with the risks they took on when they decided to participate in the marketplaces.”
 Under the program, insurers that paid out more on policy claims then they took in from premiums “were entitled to government compensation for part of their losses” (Reuters).